surniaulula/wpsso/readme.txt

 = 13.9.1 =

-(2022/11/15) Fixed a endless loop when adding the 'person' role for content creators.
+(2022/11/15) Fixed an endless loop condition when adding the 'person' role for content creators.

 = 13.9.0 =